Now tracking all 5 NYC boroughs

 • Building permits only

-• Address, type, cost, owner name
+• Address, type, cost, owner name when present

 • Insurance relevance scoring